DOC2PPT: Automatic Presentation Slides Generation from Scientific Documents: Introduction

+Taking a long-term view, our objective is not to take humans completely out of the loop but enhance humans' productivity by generating slides \textit{as drafts}.
+This would create new opportunities to human-AI collaboration~\cite{amershi2019guidelines}, e.g., one could quickly create a slide deck by revising the auto-generated draft and skim them through to digest lots of material.
 To summarize, our main contributions include: 1) Introducing a novel task, dataset, and evaluation metrics for automatic slide generation; 2) Proposing a hierarchical sequence-to-sequence approach that summarizes a document in a structure output format suitable for slide presentation; 3) Evaluating our approach both quantitatively, using our proposed metrics, and qualitatively based on human evaluation.
-The task of generating presentation slides presents numerous challenges.
-We hope that our work will enable researchers to advance the state-of-the-art in the vision-and-language domain.
+We hope that our \docppt will advance the state-of-the-art in the vision-and-language domain.